OKRs Examples and Objective Setting

 Examples of OKRs for Software Engineers That You Can Apply

-By now, we’ve got the theoretical part down, but how about some concrete examples of OKRs that apply to the software development environment?
+By now, we’ve got the theoretical part down, but how about some concrete OKR examples that apply to the software development environment?
 Setting clear objectives for improving productivity and key results as a counterpart to measure them being met is crucial to applying the engineering OKR model successfully.
-Here are some examples of OKRs:
+Here are some OKR examples for software:

 1. Objective: Improve Engineering Performance and Productivity